simaysanli/Parking-System/README.md

 	    "msg": "the ÄE-A2574 is a valid German plate"
 	}

 Plate is inserted as ÄE-A0574.
-422 status code is returned.
+422 status code and message are returned.

 	{
 		"plate": "ÄE-A0574"